 (3.1.* or later) Except for a backend extension in TB 12.0 (see the note below), all changes in 3.1.* and later versions affect just add-ons and the optional useChrome.css file.
 This makes it easy to reuse the same profile with an older version.

-- Download the version you want from here by clicking on the link for the setup program you want, and then pressing "Save File" in the pop-up.
-Mozilla periodically deletes older versions from that directory.
-If what you want is not listed, get it here.
+- Download the version you want from either here or here by clicking on the link for the setup program you want, and then pressing "Save File" in the pop-up.

 Mozilla uses win32, mac and Linux-686 directories to store files for Microsoft Windows , Mac OS X, and Linux respectively.
 The af, be, bg ca .. etc. directories are locale codes.
-They specify the language plus what country/region any customizations are for. en-US is the USA version of English, en-GB the British version of English, de is German and nl is Dutch for example.If you want the US English version of Thunderbird 3.1.15 for Windows chose the 3.1.15 directory, then the win32 directory, the en-US directory, and finally the "Thunderbird Setup 3.1.15.exe" file.
-Ignore the "Thunderbird Setup 3.1.15.exe.asc" file, that is just a PGP signature of the file for the setup program (it can be used to prove its authenticity).
+They specify the language plus what country/region any customizations are for. en-US is the USA version of English, en-GB the British version of English, de is German and nl is Dutch for example.For example if you want the US English version of Thunderbird 17.0.8 for Windows chose the 17.0.8 directory, then the win32 directory, the en-US directory, and finally the "Thunderbird Setup 17.0.8.exe" file.
+Its directory is here.
+Ignore the "Thunderbird Setup 17.0.8.exe.asc" file (if it exists), that is just a PGP signature that can be used to prove the authenticity of the setup program.

-- Uninstalling doesn't delete your profile, but you should back it up first as a precaution using something like MozBackup in case you run into problems.
+- Uninstalling doesn't delete your profile, but you should back it up first as a precaution using something like MozBackup (Please note: MozBackUp is no longer being maintained, so use with caution.), in case you run into problems.